Shreek12/FaceGuard-system/README.md

 ## Academic Context
 This project was developed for:

-ELE8100 – CyberAI
+ELE8100- CyberAI
-MSc Applied Cyber Security
-Queen’s University Belfast
-Academic Year 2025/26
+MSc Applied CyberSecurity( Queen's University Belfast) Academic Year 2025/26
 ---

 ## **License**
 This project is for academic use.
 If you wish to reuse or extend it, please credit the original author.

- A **viva preparation cheat sheet**

-Just tell me what you want next.